AdrianBaugh/PetSittingService/resources/design-document.md

 SU5.
 Invites to accept a booking

+SU6.
+View/ sort pets by breed

 # 4. Project Scope

 ### 4.1.
 In Scope

 - creating, retrieving, updating, deleting a reservation.
-- retrieving all reservations a sitter has.
+- retrieving all pets a owner has.
 - viewing pet profiles